reach-sh/reach-lang/docs-vue/src/ref-programs-compute.md

 ```

-The last parameter of a function may be a <Defn :name="rest parameter">rest parameter</Defn>, which allows the function to be called
+The last parameter of a function may be a ${defn("rest parameter")}, which allows the function to be called
 with an arbitrary number of arguments.
 A rest parameter is specified via `...IDENT`, where
 `IDENT` is bound to a `Tuple` containing all the remaining arguments.

 ---

-All identifiers in Reach programs must be <Defn :name="unbound">unbound</Defn>
+All identifiers in Reach programs must be ${defn("unbound")}
 at the position of the program where they are bound,
 i.e., it is invalid to shadow identifiers with new definitions.
 For example,